What do Nemo, Simba and Smokey the Bear and Fuleco — the World Cup’s armadillo mascot — have in common?

 Also, whether intentional or not, all four of them play roles in conservation movements because we've ascribed human-like appearances and behaviors to them.

 In short, the more "human" we perceive an animal to be, the more likely we are to relate to it and develop empathy.

 Researchers are studying how using the compassion that anthropomorphism evokes can create conservation campaigns that get people emotionally involved.

 "Anthropomorphization of species is a common way for people to relate to other species, but as a conservation tool it is underused and is not being utilized as a way of effectively promoting the relationships between people and nature through conservation programs," said Diogo Verissimo, co-author of a 2013 study on anthropomorphized species.

 Verissimo's research confirms that anthromorphism helps people connect with the animal world and where there's a sense of connection, they have a stronger commitment to that species' conservation.

 In movies with characters like Nemo, Bambi and Simba, storytellers seek to make an emotional connection so the audience is invested in the story.
 Inspiring a desire to protect these animals is typically an unintended side effect.

 But there are examples of conservation campaigns that seek to attract public attention and funding by creating an anthromorphized mascot.

-One such example is the 2014 World Cup's mascot.
+One such example is the 2014 World Cup's mascot, shown above.

 Fuleco, a Brazilian three-banded armadillo, is portrayed as very human-like, complete with smiling face and soccer jersey.
 He's meant to not only get people excited about the soccer, but also about the conservation of a vulnerable species that's threatened by habitat destruction.